tytso/xfstests-bld/README.md

 #### Design Implications and Discussion:
 Below is a description of the system components that will be used to accomplish our goals:
-* Google Compute Engine: the platform to run the server process;
+* Google Compute Engine: IaaS used to launch virtual machines;
-* Virtual Machine: the holder for kernel building and test;
+* Virtual Machine: bucket used for building the kernel and running tests;
 * Lightweight GCE-Xfstests Test Manager (LTM) server: the main process to build kernels and test file systems;
 * Git: to fetch a specific kernel, supervise new kernel commits and assist with the bisection bug finding feature;
 * JUnit-XML: library used to generate the test result report;